TautvydasDerzinskas/make-youtube-great-again/README.md

 ## About
 _First of all please have in mind that extension name "Make YouTube great again" is chosen only because it sounds funny!
 Please don't look for any hidden political message - there is none._

-Make YouTube Great Again is a Chrome extension which extends YouTube websites user interface with additional [features](#features).
+Make YouTube Great Again is a Browser extension which extends YouTube websites user interface with additional [features](#features).
 User don't have to use all of the extensions features as there is an option to toggle each of them on and off.
 There is also a history tab which shows how many times and on what YouTube videos those features been used.

 ## Installation
-Currently you can only use this extension with Google Chrome web browser.
-To install it please visit a Chrome web store page by clicking image below:
+Chrome & Vivaldi users please click below:

 <a href="https://chrome.google.com/webstore/detail/make-youtube-great-again/geonnhfmhfjfkbbkjmbanmjommkjlnim" target="_blank">
   <img src="docs/images/chrome_store.png" alt="Convert videos to mp3" />
 </a>

+Firefox users please head to link below:

 <a href="https://addons.mozilla.org/en-GB/firefox/addon/myga/" target="_blank">
   <img src="docs/images/firefox_store.png" width="206px" alt="Convert videos to mp3" />
 </a>